 Master of Science in Recreation Degree (MSR), Tourism Management Major

 The tourism management program prepares students to enter the world's largest and most diverse industry.
-Tourism is the business of attracting and catering to the needs and expectations of visitors, and this program focuses on the marketing to and management of tourists, tourist facilities, and destinations.
+Tourism is the business of attracting and catering to the needs and expectations of visitors.
+This program focuses on the marketing to and management of tourists, tourist facilities, and destinations.
 These include government and non-government tourism organizations, hotels, resorts, convention centers, theme parks, visitor centers, cruises, airlines, and other tourist businesses.

-The tourism management program may also serve as a stepping-stone to a doctoral program, and students interested in eventually pursuing are encouraged to complete a Master’s Thesis (HPER-R 599), which will enhance their ability to conduct timely and useful research to further the field of tourism.
+The tourism management program may also serve as a stepping-stone to a doctoral program.
+Students interested in eventually pursuing a Ph.D. degree are encouraged to complete a Master’s Thesis, SPH-R 599, which will enhance their ability to conduct timely and useful research to further the field of tourism.
 Students are provided the necessary tools and encouraged to both initiate research projects and work with faculty on existing projects.
 Check with your academic advisor for more information including the opportunity to apply for department, school, and university grants to support your research interests.

 A minimum of 35 credit hours is required for this program.
 The Master of Science in Recreation degree must include a minimum of 20 credits from the Department of Recreation, Park, and Tourism Studies.
 A minimum 3.0 cumulative grade point average (GPA) is required for graduation.
 A minimum grade of C– is required in each course.
 All electives for completing the degree must be approved by the advisor.

-- HPER-R 525 Administrative Theory and Management Practices in Parks, Recreation, Tourism, and Public Lands (3 cr.)
+- SPH-R 512 (Formerly: HPER-R 525) Administrative Theory and Management Practices in Parks, Recreation, Tourism, and Public Lands (3 cr.)

 Complete one of the following courses (3 – 5 cr.):

-Complete a minimum of two of the following courses (6 cr.):
+Complete one of the following courses (3 cr.):

 Complete remaining electives, if needed, to reach the required minimum 35 credits.